Appalachia Seminar

 BY BRITTANY BENNINGER, NEW YORK, NY, ECONOMICS, CLASS OF 2019

-Catholic social teaching (CST) has given me the language and mindset through which to take in and digest my experiences on Center for Social Concerns seminars.
+Catholic social teaching (CST) has given me the language and mindset through which to take in and digest my experiences on Institute for Social Concerns seminars.
 Framing my week as a challenge to see human dignity in new ways has always been incredibly rewarding—I see connections where I didn’t imagine they could be and see compassion at play in ways I couldn’t imagine.

 Care for creation has been especially important in the seminars I’ve participated in as my groups experienced the pillar in a way they hadn’t ever before.
 When in the beautiful landscapes of Appalachia, it is hard to detach oneself from our collective responsibility to conserve the natural goodness all around us.
 Our call to family, community, and participation shines through in a seminar week.
 Everyone is called to voice their view on what has happened and share why they see the experience in such a way; as a family, we call each other to uphold that person and their story; as a community, we are called to think about this family and how to act justly in the world with this shared background.